-When discussing a student’s eligibility for aid, we refer to whether or not the student meets the requirements to receive funds for college and to the amount of available aid the student is eligible to receive.
-This page explains requirements for receiving federal need-based financial aid and how the amount of aid is determined.
-Eligible students receive financial aid funds at the beginning of each term.
+When discussing a student’s eligibility for financial aid, we refer to requirements a student must meet and to the amount of aid the student is eligible to receive.
+This page explains requirements for receiving federal need-based financial aid and how we determine the amount of aid.
+Eligible students receive financial aid at the beginning of each term.

 The federal government is the primary source of financial aid for college students.
 Students must meet the following requirements to be eligible for federal aid:

-- Have financial need and demonstrate it through their financial aid application materials.
+- Have financial need and demonstrate it through their financial aid application.
 (Some loans and scholarships are available to students without need.)

 - Be accepted for enrollment or enrolled at least half-time and working toward a degree or combined degree/certificate.
 Students enrolled in a certificate-only program are not eligible for federal aid, including loans.
 Students may apply for aid before being accepted or enrolled.

 - Be registered with the U.S. Selective Service, if required.
-To check registration, click here.
+Check your registration

-- Make Satisfactory Academic Progress toward their degree program.
+- Make Satisfactory Academic Progress toward a degree program.